 Leaves change around Walden Pond.
 (Photo: eflon/Flickr)

-Where to go: Walden Pond in Concord, Mass., inspired Henry David Thoreau, and when you see the autumn’s colors reflected in the water, you’ll understand why.
+Where to go: Walden Pond in Concord, Massachusetts, inspired Henry David Thoreau, and when you see the autumn’s colors reflected in the water, you’ll understand why.
 The Catskills and Adirondacks are classic foliage destinations where you can catch several leaf peeping tours or simply wander among the vivid, leafy boughs on your own.
 Hike to the top of Hogback Mountain in southern Vermont and you’ll be rewarded with a 100-mile view of orange, scarlet and gold.
-The small town of Medfield, Mass., is a quiet destination off the beaten path where you can walk six miles of footpaths through the gorgeous foliage at Rocky Woods State Reservation.
+The small town of Medfield, Massachusetts., is a quiet destination off the beaten path where you can walk six miles of footpaths through the gorgeous foliage at Rocky Woods State Reservation.
 New Hampshire’s White Mountain National Forest guarantees spectacular leaf viewing each year, especially during the first few weeks of October.
 Autumn comes a little later to coastal Maine, so head to Camden in early November to see the colorful islands of Penobscot Bay, or climb the tallest mountain on the U.S. Atlantic coast at Acadia National Park and get a stunning view of the color-splashed landscape.